FIU prepares students for many careers in the health sphere beyond those in which our office advises.

 - Education Needed: Postsecondary Non-degree

-- U.S. Bureau of Labor Statistics: Medical Records Clerk
+- U.S. Bureau of Labor Statistics: Medical Records Specialists

 Social workers help people solve and cope with problems in their everyday lives.
 Clinical social workers also diagnose and treat mental, behavioral, and emotional issues.